Vincexx/CSG-Voting-System/README.md

-"CSG Voting System"
+<h1>CSG Voting System</h1>

 How to setup?

-Import sql file on your local sever.
+Import sql file on your local sever. <br>
 Type the local address on your browser, localhost/VotingSystem/adminlogin.php

-username : admin
+username : admin <br>
 password : admin

-User login
+User login <br>
-    localhost/VotingSystem/userlogin.php
+    localhost/VotingSystem/index.php <br>

-You have to import an excel file on admin side, that consist of a student_no and surname, then you can login now as user.
+You have to import an excel file on admin dashboard, that consist of a student_no and surname, then you can login now as user.